 Critical Updates.
 The Credit Union will prioritize and schedule updates that are more critical.
 Determining the priority will depend on the vendor-reported level of risk, the importance of the applications and data the system supports, and the system exposure (internal or external).

 Emergency Updates.
 It is sometimes necessary to initiate emergency patching procedures if a patch release is deemed highly critical or an exploit of a “zero-day” vulnerability could jeopardize production uptime or leave data vulnerable.
-Emergency patches may be applied outside of regular patching cycles but will require approval through the change management processes.
+Emergency patches may be applied outside of regular patching cycles, but will require approval through the change management processes.

 EVALUATING THE IMPACT OF PATCHES.
 Once a patch has been identified, the Credit Union will perform an impact assessment of the patch application.
 This assessment includes the following: